tukavic/surf-detection/README.md

 # Data

 We built a script to automatically pull rewind data from the webcam.
 That code is [here](https://gist.github.com/tukavic/da2238ed28eeb00b97d9acecf29c2076).
-Premium membership is required to use.
+Premium membership is required for access.

 # Pipeline